Theodorus Gustaff Truter: Police service

 With the creation of the Union of South Africa on 31 May 1910, each of the constituent provinces had their own separate police force, with their own Police Commissioner in charge of each one.
 On 15 October 1910, Truter was promoted to the rank of Colonel and installed as the Commissioner of the Transvaal police force with oversight responsibility for the other three province's forces.

 The promulgation of the Police Act, Act 14 of 1912, brought a new police force into being on 1 April 1913.
 Truter was appointed as the first Commissioner of the new South African Police, a post he would occupy for eighteen years.

 Truter famously refused the rank of General in the South African Police.

 Awards

-As a token of appreciation for his contribution to the amalgamation of the various forces into one Police Force, on 31 December 1917 he received the Companion of the Order of St Michael and St George (GMG) as well as the rank title, “Sir”.
+As a token of appreciation for his contribution to the amalgamation of the various forces into one Police Force, on 31 December 1917 he received the Companion of the Order of St Michael and St George (CMG) as well as the rank title, “Sir”.
 On 3 June 1924 he was knighted with the award of the Knight Commander of the British Empire (KBE).